 There are advantages to having a mobile-specific SEO strategy, such as optimizing for keywords that are more likely to be searched when someone is on their smartphone.
 For instance, an individual performing a mobile search for a local restaurant may be more likely to use the word “nearby” in their search query.

 Staying Ahead of Competition

-These are just a few of the many benefits of having a responsive web design.
-Contact Centennial Arts with the link below for more information or to get started on your responsive website design today!
+These are just a few of the many benefits of responsive website design.
+Contact Centennial Arts with the link below for more information or to start on your responsive website design today!